Dhamma Verses

 he overcame me, he robbed me,”

-those who bear not ill-will towards this,
+those who bear not ill-will to this,

 their hatred is surely appeased.